ChristoJobyAntony/nasa-oinv/README.md

 ## HOW WE CREATED IT.

 To summarize it we tried to read all the data, find relationships, find nodes, establish connections.
 We discovered such connections by parsing them through python and found words or phrases that are similar.
 Then this data was added into Neo4J graphing database.

 ### BACK END

-The back end of our software is written in Node.js and Typescript.
+The server side of our project is written in Node.js and Typescript and uses the Express framework.
+The server handles API requests from the client and queries the Neo4j database.
+It has the following endpoints:

+- /Node/getAllRelations - Gets all relations of a dataset
+- /Node/info - Gets the data of a specific dataset
+- /Node/search - Searches the database for matching datasets

 ### FRONT END